gumonteilh-hub/better-deep-wiki/README.md

 ---

-## 4 · Prepare the Repository to Analyse
+## 3 · Prepare the Repository to Analyse

-Clone (or copy) your target repository into the `clone/` directory at the project’s root:
+Clone (or copy) your target repository into the `clone/` directory at the project's root:

 ```bash
 git clone git@github.com:acme/repo_test.git clone/repo_test